Working with sets

 If there are set items that should just be in some scenes and not in all, they should be categorised and added as scene items to each scene they should appear in, not as scene items added to the set.

 Editing and adding information to sets

-The set page show what information exists about a set.
-The upper part holds information whether the set is an exterior or interior set, the location if you have added that, in which episodes and scenes the set are used, and any information or description added.
+The set page shows what information exists about a set.
+The upper part holds information on whether the set is an exterior or interior set, the location if you have added that, in which episodes and scenes the set are used, and any information or description added.

 You can at any time add information to, and edit existing sets, just like we showed you when adding a new set.
 In the lower part of the page, you find scene items for the set.